Personal Liabilities and Personal Taxation

 When you start taking on staff, you’ll need to set up a payroll system, which you can do yourself or with the help of an accountant.
 Like with your accounts, you need to keep accurate records of your payroll and submit them to HMRC.
 Employees are taxed “at source” via the Pay-As-You-Earn scheme (PAYE), so their Income Tax and National Insurance Contributions are taken from their wages directly.
 There are other deductions that can be taken from staff wages directly, such as Student Loan Repayments and Child Maintenance.

-Since the new law regarding workplace pensions has come into force, employers must automatically enrol their staff into a pension scheme.
+Now that workplace pensions have come into force, employers must automatically enrol their staff into a pension scheme.
 As an employer, you’ll have to set up an auto-enrolment scheme and include your eligible staff.
 You should then write to your staff explaining how auto-enrolment applies to them and detail the contributions you will make towards their pensions.
-The current minimum is 1% employer contribution, along with a 1% employee contribution deducted from their monthly pay.
-This will increase from April 2018, so that the employee must increase their contribution to 3% and the employer pays 2%.
-The government will also contribute to your employees pensions by providing tax relief on their payments.
+The current minimum is 8% of which at least 3% must be paid by the employer, with the other 5% normally being paid by the employee.
+The employee contribution is deducted from their monthly pay.

 The government will also contribute to your employee’s pensions by providing tax relief on the employment contributions.

 As ever, if your tax is complicated and technical (and unless your affairs are straightforward) I would always recommend talking to an accountant – even if it is just for piece of mind that you are on the right track.

 Taxation can be complicated and challenging to get right … find an expert (an accountant or taxation expert!) who can support your business and work with you for the future growth you aspire towards.